Ajanta Caves – rock cut Buddhist temples

 Cave 24 – vihara

-Mostly unfinished but doorway is beautifully carved.
-Sculptures of two river goddesses on upper corners of doorway.
-It is calculated that approximately 200 people were working here when works unexpectedly terminated.
+Mostly unfinished but the doorway is beautifully carved.
+Sculptures of two river goddesses on the upper corners of the doorway.
+It is calculated that approximately 200 people were working here when work unexpectedly terminated.

 Cave 26 – sanctuary

 Created in the late 5th century, a group of structures.
 Contains interesting drawings resembling a style of drawings at Ellora Caves.
 Porch adorned with numerous statues of Buddha as well as numerous other subjects.
-A famous sculptural group is Parinirvana scene along the whole length of cave.
+A famous sculptural group is the Parinirvana scene along the whole length of the cave.

 Painting on the ceiling includes the usual lotus-lake motive, but here several geese are added among lotuses.

 Cave 27 – vihara

 Contains paintings at the right end of the front aisle as well as the inscription which informs that monk – painter here attained transcendental personage through painting images of Buddha.

 Cave 29 – sanctuary

 Here starts a fall of Vaghora River with seven cascades (sat-kund).
 The cave chamber is not finished, made in the 5th century.